Global Economic Data

 - National Accounts- GDP by components, GDP per capita, public consumption, private consumption, fixed investment, growth rate, GDP deflator

-- Production- Industrial production, manufacturing production, capacity utilization, electricity production, cement production, auto production, PMI figures
+- Production- Industrial production, manufacturing production, capacity utilization, electricity production, cement production, auto production

 - Construction and Housing– Construction cost, dwelling prices, home sales, building permits

 - Government and Public Finance- Fiscal balance, budget revenue, budget expenditure, government debt, government debt to GDP, public expenditure, public expenditure to GDP

 - Labour Markets and Demographics Employment, unemployment rate, youth unemployment rate, hourly earnings, wages, labour costs, non-farm payrolls, productivity, population